1961 Dime Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1961 Dime Value Guides

 The 1961 dime series includes five distinct varieties, each with unique characteristics that appeal to different types of collectors.
-Business strikes from Philadelphia and Denver served everyday commerce, while proof versions were specially crafted for numismatists with enhanced striking quality.
+Business strikes from Philadelphia and Denver served everyday commerce, while proof versions were specially crafted for numismatists with enhanced striking quality and finish.

-Understanding these categories helps collectors identify what they have and determine which pieces best fit their collecting goals.
-Each variety offers different levels of availability and appeal within the 1961 Roosevelt dime series.
+Understanding these categories helps collectors identify exactly what they have and determine which pieces best fit their collecting goals.
+Each variety offers different levels of availability, scarcity, and collector appeal within the 1961 Roosevelt dime series.

 1961 No Mint Mark Dime Value